solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 Ancient history
 ---------------

-The original reason for the advice to avoid branches was quite simple - the very early programmable shader core hardware didn't actually support them!
+The original reason for the advice to avoid branches was quite simple.
+The very early programmable shader core hardware didn't actually support them!

 For conditional blocks, shader compilers would emit code to compute all blocks,